freegeek-pdx/mkuser/README.md

 > This is here as a seperate option for convenience and information.<br/>
 > When the login shell is set to "/usr/bin/false", the user is will not show in the "Users & Groups" pane of the "System Preferences" and will also not show up in the non-FileVault login window list of users.
 >
-> If FileVault is enabled and one of these users is granted a Secure Token, they will show in the FileVault login window and can decrypt the drive, but then the non-FileVault login will be hit to login with another user.<br/>
+> If FileVault is enabled and one of these users is granted a Secure Token, they will show in the FileVault login window and can decrypt the volume, but then the non-FileVault login will be hit to login with another user.<br/>
 > Unlike hidden users, these user CANNOT be logged into using text input fields in the non-FileVault login window.<br/>
 > These users also CANNOT authenticate "Terminal" commands like `su`, or `login`.<br/>
 > And finally, these users CANNOT authenticate graphical prompts, such as unlocking "System Preferences" panes if they are in an admin.<br/>